More Like This

 The degree led her to seek employment in an advertising agency for about three years before she got restless and started looking for more.

-Returning to the Kingdom of Saudi Arabia, Raha got the idea to try and scale Everest.
-Once she voiced that idea, she immediately shut down, being told that she couldn’t do it.
-Raha took that as a challenge.
+Returning to the Kingdom of Saudi Arabia, Raha got the idea to try to scale Everest.
+Once she voiced that idea, she immediately shut down, being told that she couldnโ€™t do it.
+Raha took that as a challenge.ย

 Read: Scuba Diving in Saudi Arabia

 The first step was to convince her father.
-While Rahas’ family was not very conservative, there were still ideas that scared them, this being one of them.
+While Rahasโ€™ family was not very conservative, some ideas still scared them, including this one.

-When Raha first asked her father, he simply refused.
+When Raha first asked her father, he refused.
 Rather than being discouraged and sitting back, Raha immediately began typing out a massive email for her father in hopes of convincing him to support this endeavor.

 For three days, Raha waited anxiously, awaiting the reply to decide her next course of action.
 Lucky for her, Her father extended his support and told her to go for it.
-With her determination and her family’s support, Raha started on her journey.
+With her determination and her familyโ€™s support, Raha started on her journey.

 Preparation and Early Mountaineering Pursuits

-As someone who hadn’t really been actively involved in having a healthy lifestyle or many outdoor pursuits, the next step was to figure out how to go about this.
+As someone who hadnโ€™t been actively involved in a healthy lifestyle or many outdoor pursuits, the next step was to figure out how to do this.

 She turned towards the internet, gathering information about how she should train and what to expect as a first-time climber.
 For two months, Raha underwent rigorous training, taking up biking, volleyball, rock climbing, and visiting the gym way too much.